Strings

 #\e

-Whether is lisp object a letter, it is possible to check up a predicate (nil charp x).
+Whether is lisp object the character, it is possible to check up a predicate (nil charp x).

-In string letters enter the name in sequence one after another for which restriction from both parties as the terminator the sign " is used, for example:
+In string, characters are written one after another for which limitation from both sides as the delimiter sign " is used, for example:

 "It is a string"